-Urinary Incontinence (loss of bladder control) is an embarrassing problem in women.
+Urinary Incontinence or the loss of bladder control is an embarrassing problem in women.
 Urinary leaks are all the more annoying when they happen out of the blue.
 Maintain your feminine hygiene using Carefree Products.
 They occur even if you don’t feel the need to urinate: when you laugh or a cough, or even when you’re excited.
 Urinary leaks usually occur around the age of menopause, but they can also affect pregnant women in one way or another.
 Luckily, they can be controlled.

 A lot of women lose bladder control after giving birth.
 All the contractions and pushing associated with childbirth weakens the bodies musculature support system, and compromise the nerves that control the bladder.
 That’s why, after childbirth, your bladder becomes overactive.
 This means you may feel the need to visit the toilet more frequently than usual.